kdkasad/kdkasad/README.md

 ### Hi there! 👋

 I'm Kian.
-I'm a second-year Computer Science student at [Purdue University](https://github.com/Purdue).
+I'm a third-year Computer Science student at [Purdue University](https://github.com/Purdue).

 ### Looking around?
  - Take a look at [my website](https://kasad.com) to find out more about me.